i2cy/CH347-HIDAPI/README.md

 THUS, THIS API MAY NOT FULLY CAPABLE OF EVERY FUNCTION IN OFFICIAL API FROM CH347DLL.DLL.

 ## Update Notes

+#### 2024-01-12
+ 1. Now with fully compatible UART (UART1 with pins TXD1/RXD1/RTS1/CTS1/DTR1) support under mode 3 (which is HID mode),
+ 2. Baudrate supports ranging from 1.2K to 9M
+ 3. Multithread receiver for UART (optional, default is on) to receive the data in parallel

 #### 2024-01-08
  1. Added independent I2C interface class objects (I2CDevice) and SPI interface class objects (SPIDevice)